What Causes Prostate Cancer?

 If you or a loved one has recently been diagnosed with prostate cancer, your mind might be racing, trying to figure out what happened.
 What went wrong?
 What could we have done differently so that this wouldn’t happen?
 The answer is simple, but unsatisfying: doctors and researchers really don’t know—yet.

 We know that there are a number of risk factors, such as one’s racial background, geographical location, family history, and age.
 (Learn more about risk factors for prostate cancer.)
 Additional factors, like smoking, being obese, and consuming too much calcium, seem to factor into more aggressive cases of prostate cancer as well—although these factors are associated with many other health problems, too.
 Someone who has systemic health issues is going to fare more poorly with any illness.

-The biggest apparent underlying factor is one we have little control over: our genes.
+One of the biggest apparent underlying factor is one we have little control over: our genes.

 At the moment of our conception, DNA from our mother and our father combine to create a unique genetic fingerprint which contains all the information needed to grow those few cells into an entire human being.
 But sometimes that genetic code contains quirks which seem to be involved in certain types of illness later in life.
 In particular, mutations to the BRCA1 and BRCA2 genes are among those known to be positively correlated with certain cancers that run in families.
 Genetic screening is available for families who seem to share these cancers.
 But inherited genetic mutations are only believed to cause 5% to 10% of cases of prostate cancer.